tywalch/electrodb/README.md

 **Example 1: Set property on a `map` attribute**

-Specifying a property on a `map` attribute can expressed using dot notation.
+Specifying a property on a `map` attribute is expressed with dot notation.

 ```javascript
 // via Chain Method